aws110/Blog-Project/README.md

 # Blog-Project
 # Author: Adam Simonar

+To access the blog download all files and open the file 'index.html' in a browser.

 A personal blog website using basic html and css skills for Udacity project

 The blog is not fully funtional.